 Additionally, because the online therapy setting is relatively new and evolving, patients and healthcare providers may encounter issues related to internet issues, technological hiccups, or a lack of access to proper equipment for online sessions.

 Online therapy may be the right fit for you.
-Find out more with Clear Recovery Center.
+Find out more with Clear Behavioral Health.

 In-person therapy isn’t for everyone.
 There are many reasons more individuals seek online therapy now—the pandemic revealed how effective it is (for some people) to receive treatment without leaving the home.